maxcountryman/flask-login/docs/index.rst

 Remember Me
 ===========
+By default, when the user closes their browser the Flask Session is deleted and the user is logged out.
+"Remember Me" prevents the user from accidentally being logged out when they close their browser.
+This does **NOT** mean remembering or pre-filling the user's username or password in a login form after the user has logged out.

 "Remember Me" functionality can be tricky to implement.
 However, Flask-Login makes it nearly transparent - just pass ``remember=True`` to the `login_user` call.
 A cookie will be saved on the user's computer, and then Flask-Login